cansuzor/microServicePractice/README.md

-# microServicePractice
+# springBootCrudApplication
-practicing a sample microservice
+practicing a sample microservice with springboot crud